canro91/canro91.github.io/_posts/2020-09-02-TwoRecurringReviewComments.md

 echo "$TICKET $MESSAGE" > $FILE
 ```

+If I name my feature branch `feat/ABC-123-my-awesome-branch`.
+Then when I commit my code, I don't need to include the branch name.
+Git will do that for me.
+My commit messages will look like `ABC-123 My awesome commit`.

 I wrote about this hook on my list of [Programs that saved you 1000 hours](https://canro91.github.io/2020/04/13/ProgramThatSave100Hours/).
 Also, you can find Git aliases, Visual Studio extensions and other online tools to save you some valuable time.